DataCurationNetwork/data-primers/OpenRefine Primer/openrefine.md

 Some examples of how AI can be used are:

-- **Writing Regular Expressions and GREL Commands**: AI-powered tools can generate regular expressions or GREL commands.
+- Writing Regular Expressions and GREL Commands: AI-powered tools can generate regular expressions or GREL commands.
 Users can employ platforms like OpenAI’s GPT-4 or Microsoft’s Copilot to generate these commands and import them into OpenRefine.[^15]

-- **Adding and Transforming Columns**: Leverage APIs from AI services like the OpenAI API to create or modify columns based on data-driven insights.[^16]
+- Adding and Transforming Columns: Leverage APIs from AI services like the OpenAI API to create or modify columns based on data-driven insights.[^16]

-- **Data Standardization**: Use AI for contextual standardization of entities or dates, possibly through custom Python or JavaScript extensions that interface with AI APIs.[^17]
+- Data Standardization: Use AI for contextual standardization of entities or dates, possibly through custom Python or JavaScript extensions that interface with AI APIs.[^17]

-- **Predictive Data Entry**: Incorporate TensorFlow or other machine learning models to predict missing data points, such as zip codes, which can be scripted to run alongside OpenRefine operations.[^7]
+- Predictive Data Entry: Incorporate TensorFlow or other machine learning models to predict missing data points, such as zip codes, which can be scripted to run alongside OpenRefine operations.[^7]

-- **Contextual Reconciliation**: Enhance the reconciliation process by integrating AI tools that assess the context of data, improving the accuracy of data matching.
+- Contextual Reconciliation: Enhance the reconciliation process by integrating AI tools that assess the context of data, improving the accuracy of data matching.
 (Knowing whether the location Vienna is in reference to the city of Vienna in the United States or in Austria)

 These examples are just the beginning of how AI can assist in cleaning your data.
 While using python to integrate AI into OpenRefine is